 Meet the Providers

-Executive and Medical Director, Joseph Puccio, MD, plans, directs, and coordinates the medical and health services at the USF Student Health Services clinic, as well as practices as a medical doctor.
-Senior Director, Harold Bower, oversees the business functions at the USF Student Health Services clinic.
+Executive and Medical Director, Joseph Puccio, MD, plans, directs, and coordinates the medical and health services of USF Student Health Services clinics on all campuses, as well as practices as a medical doctor.
+Director of Fiscal Operations, Marisol Amarante, oversees the business functions of all USF Student Health Services clinics and USF Bulls Country Pharmacy.

 Physicians are Medical Doctors (M.D.) or Doctors of Osteopathic Medicine (D.O.) who diagnose, treat, and helps prevent diseases and injuries that commonly occur in the general population.
 May refer patients to specialists when needed for further diagnosis or treatment.